liamzdenek/ferment-ai/memory-bank/activeContext.md

    - Refactored systems to use hooks for state management and event handling
    - Added process attachment to systems for event queueing

+## Current Implementation Focus

+1. **Hook Registration System**:
+   - Implementing a `.registerHook()` function in the system controller that returns an index
+   - Using this index in all other hook-related calls to identify the originating hook
+   - Updating the SystemController interface to match the implementation
+   - Implementing the minimal subset of strictly needed functions for all hooks
+   - Updating all hooks to use these new functions in the controller
+   - Removing attachProcess/detachProcess functions for now

 ## Next Steps

 1. **Implement Real Agent Execution**: